 - We now have our CCTV Volunteers returning to the CCTV unit.
 Covid-19 Health & Safety Training has taken place to ensure they operate in a safe environment.

 - We continue to operate the planning system on an “email” basis, as we are a consultee in the process and not the decision-maker.
 Residents are encouraged to contact their local Town Councillor if they have any issues/concerns on any live planning applications, which can still be viewed on the Wiltshire Council website.

-- All Wiltshire Council bulletins have been forwarded to Town Councillors and where appropriate placed on the council’s social media.
-As of 12 May 2020, 101 items have been posted on the council’s website and 72 items on the council’s Facebook page in respect of Covid 19.
-So please remember to check regularly.
+- Wiltshire Council bulletins, where appropriate, continue to be posted on the council’s social media.
+As of 30 June 2020, 165 items have been posted on the website and 106 items on Facebook page in respect of Covid 19.
+So please continue to check regularly.

-- All of the Town Council owned children’s play areas remain closed in accordance with the government’s continued advice.
-Residents are reminded that public spaces can be used for exercise as often as you like.
-Please remember that you can only meet up with one person from outside your household.
-No team sports except with members of your own household can be played.
-Poetsfield Basketball Park also remains closed as it enclosed within a play area.
+- Residents are reminded that public spaces can be used for exercise as often as you like.
+Please remember that you can only meet up with six people from outside your household.

 Volunteer Groups – RWB Helpers